Where To Eat And Drink In Dorchester14 places in Dorchester you need to know about.

 For a living metaphor of how much variety you’ll find in Dorchester, leave the peaceful patio at Boston 224 and head 500 feet to Dorchester Brewing Company, where the patio overlooks not a white picket fence but a massive electric utility building surrounded by barbed wire.
 There are only a few small snacks available here, but you can bring your own food and join the crowds drinking beer flights, playing board games, and watching reruns of The Office on a big screen in the back.

 If you kind of liked the gritty realness of the Dorchester Brewing Patio, but also wish it was just a little bit more like 224 Boston, then dBar is waiting for you on Dot Ave.
 The swaying bamboo shoots, day beds, and string lights are almost enough to make you forget that on the other side of the red slat fence lies an entirely different electric utility building.
 Even if the weather isn’t great out back, you’ll have fun inside what is essentially an Irish pub crossed with a lounge.
-The food isn’t going to blow you away, but you’ll scarf down the Vietnamese fries after a few drinks and some dancing on a Saturday night.
+The food isn’t going to blow you away, but you’ll scarf down fries after a few drinks and some dancing on a Saturday night.

 At most grocery stores, the impulse items are things like candy bars and magazines filled with stories about Amanda Knox that you will not believe!
 At Ba Le, a Vietnamese grocery shop in Savin Hill, though, the impulse items are banh mi sandwiches and plates of Vietnamese beef wrapped in betel leaves.
 With all due respect to Stop N’ Shop, we like the way Ba Le does it better.
 Hit up the counter in the back here the next time you want to pick something up from a grocery store that beats the BBQ chicken wings that have been sitting under a warmer since Labor Day.
+Note that for the time being, however, you'll have to order by phone.

 Living near Irie Jamaican Style Restaurant, a counter-service spot in Ashmont with reggae you can hear down the block, would be both a blessing and a curse.
 On one hand, you’d cut your dining bill in half by stopping at this shockingly affordable Jamaican spot at least three times a week.
 On the other hand, you’d slowly lose your already tenuous grip on your sanity trying to decide whether the jerk chicken or stewed chicken is the best thing on the menu.
 It’s a risk worth taking.